Nuand/bladeRF/hdl/fpga/ip/altera/nios_system/software/README.md

 Packet Formats
 ========================

 Requests and responses are sent/received in 16-byte packets.
 The first byte in the p is a "magic" value that denotes the packet format type.
 The following bytes are specific to the packet format.
-See the pkt_*.h files in the[fpga_common/include/](../../../../../../fpga_common/include) directory for complete descriptions of these formats.
+See the pkt_*.h files in the [fpga_common/include/](../../../../../../fpga_common/include) directory for complete descriptions of these formats.

 IDs and "Magic" header byte values are reserved for user customization; official releases will not use these IDs.
 The below tables briefly describe the IDs used for each of the packet formats.